Discover Malta : Population

 A twofold particularity within the European Union

 Malta and Gozo are home to over 518,000 people, according to statistics published at the end of 2022.
 This is the highest population increase in the European Union (+9.8% between 2019 and 2023).
-This increase is not due to a rise in the birth rate, as the Maltese birth rate is falling: 1.23 today compared with 1.43 10 years ago, and 9.2 births per 1,000 inhabitants in the archipelago compared with 9.7 in the European Union.
-Rather, it reflects the rise in economic immigration and, more marginally, the number of tourists settling here.
+This increase is not due to a rise in the birth rate, as the Maltese birth rate is falling: 1.23 today compared with 1.43 10 years ago, and 9.2 births per 1,000 inhabitants in the archipelago compared with 9.7 in the European Union; but it does reflect the rise in economic immigration and, more marginally, the number of tourists settling here.
 One person in 7 living in Malta is a foreigner, twice the European average (14% in Malta versus 7.8% in the EU - source: Eurostat).
 Malta's other distinctive feature within the European Union is its population density.
-Although it is the smallest state in the European Union, it is also the most densely populated, with 1,641 inhabitants per km2 and a density that reaches 4,550 inhabitants per km2 in urban areas, which are home to almost 95% of Malta's inhabitants.
-Hence the ever-growing sense of "big suburbia" around Valletta, but also throughout the northeastern part of the island, reaching as far as the center (Attard, Birkirkara, Qormi).
+Although it is the smallest state in the European Union, it is also the most densely populated, with 1,641 inhabitants per km2, a density which rises to 4,550 inhabitants per km2 in urban areas, home to almost 95% of Malta's inhabitants.
+Hence the ever-increasing sense of "big suburbia" around Valletta, but also throughout the northeastern part of the island, reaching as far as the center (Attard, Birkirkara, Qormi).
 Future projections point to an increase in both these figures.
 It is estimated that by 2030, the Maltese archipelago could reach a population of 835,000, with an urban density of 6,700 people per km2, to the point of becoming a city-state like Hong Kong.
 The Maltese archipelago is also witnessing other trends, identical to those in the rest of the European Union.
 The average age at which Maltese women have their first baby has risen from over 28 to over 30.
 And the average life expectancy has risen to over 82 years (a gain of almost three years in 10 years).
 On the other hand, immigration has changed another fact: outnumbered by men until 2008, women have been outnumbered since 2014.

 Diaspora and immigration